zoey-kaiser/og-image/README.md

 This project is supported by [SideStream](https://www.sidestream.tech/) and was planned to help me better understand nodeJS applications and setting up my own scaleable kubernetes cluster.

+You can follow the development progress in our [public roadmap](https://github.com/benediktkaiser/og-image/projects/1).

 ## What is an OG-Image?

 When optimising your website for search engines and social media sites, developers use [The Open Graph protocol](https://ogp.me/).
 This protocol is a universally adopted method of conveying, meta data about your site to search engines and social media sites.